Azure-Samples/semantic-kernel-rag-chat/README.md

 This is an alternative to the vector-based approach we took in chapter 2.
 With semantic search, we no longer need to generate embeddings like we did in the previous chapter.
 Instead, a [semantic re-ranking process](https://learn.microsoft.com/en-us/azure/search/semantic-ranking) is applied to the initial set of search results, using the context and meaning of words to elevate the results that are most relevant.

-In this chapter, we will modify our chat function to use Azure Cognitive Search with semantic search as the backing memory store.
+In this chapter, we will modify our chat function to use Azure Cognitive Search with semantic search.
 We will once again demonstrate how we can use this memory to generate more meaningful results in our chat application.

 ## Configure your environment
 Before you get started, make sure you have the following additional requirements: